map

 Policy BA1: Basement Development

-1. As a result of the conditions found in Hampstead, basements in Hampstead may pose a particular risk to neighbouring properties and require close investigations, as required by Policy A5 of the Local Borough of Camden Local Plan and its supporting Camden Planning Guidance - Basements, to ensure that risks can be identified and damage mitigated at the planning stage.
+As a result of the conditions found in Hampstead, basements in Hampstead may pose a particular risk to neighbouring properties and require close investigations, as required by Policy A5 of the Local Borough of Camden Local Plan and its supporting Camden Planning Guidance - Basements, to ensure that risks can be identified and damage mitigated at the planning stage.
 These conditions include unusual and unstable soils, subsoil water movement, hilly areas liable to slippage, and dense development in which many houses are conjoined.

-1. Applications for basements where the involvement of an engineer and/or geotechnical professional and/or geologist has been commissioned or is expected to be commissioned by the applicant, the neighbour(s) or Camden, must involve suitably qualified professional experts as defined in Camden Planning Guidance (CPG) — Basements.
+Applications for basements where the involvement of an engineer and/or geotechnical professional and/or geologist has been commissioned or is expected to be commissioned by the applicant, the neighbour(s) or Camden, must involve suitably qualified professional experts as defined in Camden Planning Guidance (CPG) — Basements.

-2. When a basement Impact assessment shows that additional steps need to be taken, those proposing basement development are encouraged to consider the following, where appropriate:
+When a basement Impact assessment shows that additional steps need to be taken, those proposing basement development are encouraged to consider the following, where appropriate:

-1. CPG — Basements and the Camden Geological, Hydrogeological and Hydrological Study (paragraphs 285-294) should be studied whenever hydrological borehole measurements are to be carried out.
+CPG — Basements and the Camden Geological, Hydrogeological and Hydrological Study (paragraphs 285-294) should be studied whenever hydrological borehole measurements are to be carried out.
 Soil samples, including those near boundaries with neighbours must be taken to a depth below the footing of the proposed base of the basement.
 The boreholes measurements may need to be conducted in periods of contrasting rainfall and over a period of several months covering wet and dry seasons.

-2. In some cases, when boreholes measurements show a groundwater risk, an automatic log water measurements recorder may need to be left activated in the boreholes over a sustained period of contrasting rain cycles to demonstrate local groundwater and water table levels and the local extent of groundwater surges during and immediately following storms.
+In some cases, when boreholes measurements show a groundwater risk, an automatic log water measurements recorder may need to be left activated in the boreholes over a sustained period of contrasting rain cycles to demonstrate local groundwater and water table levels and the local extent of groundwater surges during and immediately following storms.
 In such instances, the amount of rainwater immediately preceding the borehole measurements on that day and in the prior days should be clearly documented in a report for all to see.

-3. An assessment should demonstrate that the predicted Burland Scale at the time of the construction phase is no more than Burland Scale 1 throughout the building and each neighbouring building that has any part within the zone of influence (a distance of twice the depth of the basement from the point of the excavation).
+An assessment should demonstrate that the predicted Burland Scale at the time of the construction phase is no more than Burland Scale 1 throughout the building and each neighbouring building that has any part within the zone of influence (a distance of twice the depth of the basement from the point of the excavation).
 The assessment must show the location of the predicted impact and also demonstrate that the data entered, methodology and supporting engineering calculations are all submitted and stand up to scrutiny see also 5.19).

-4. An assessment of current ground and geology conditions, topography and groundwater levels.
+An assessment of current ground and geology conditions, topography and groundwater levels.
 The BIA should identify the structure and foundations of the existing building and of neighbouring properties where possible.
 Where there is uncertainty about the presence of subterranean development or insufficient data about building foundations, the applicant must make conservative assumptions when considering matters such as structural stability and groundwater flows.

-5. If flooding and ground reports of both the applicant’s and the neighbouring properties are required, both the Landmark Information Group and the Conveyancing Data Services can provide such reports.
+If flooding and ground reports of both the applicant’s and the neighbouring properties are required, both the Landmark Information Group and the Conveyancing Data Services can provide such reports.

-6. The location and distance of the property from areas identified as at risk of flooding as shown in the Strategic Flood Risk Assessment prepared for Camden by URS in July 2014.
+The location and distance of the property from areas identified as at risk of flooding as shown in the Strategic Flood Risk Assessment prepared for Camden by URS in July 2014.

-7. Clarity over geology and groundwater conditions can sometimes best be explained through comprehensive cross sections, reports and graphs.
+Clarity over geology and groundwater conditions can sometimes best be explained through comprehensive cross sections, reports and graphs.

-8. Hydrological modelling to show whether it will be possible through the inclusion of drainage systems to prevent any significant harm from changes to groundwater levels or flow, without resorting to diverting water to the sewer system.
+Hydrological modelling to show whether it will be possible through the inclusion of drainage systems to prevent any significant harm from changes to groundwater levels or flow, without resorting to diverting water to the sewer system.
 Hydrological modelling only needs to be done if it cannot be demonstrated through screening and scoping that there is no risk.

-9. In order to protect from flooding if the sewer becomes full, Thames Water recommends the installation of a positive pumping device.
+In order to protect from flooding if the sewer becomes full, Thames Water recommends the installation of a positive pumping device.
 This should be installed in each new basement development unless a strong case for alternative measures can be made.

-10. A basement search radius of 50m around a development (100m in the case of large, detached villas) is recommended for the Plan area as advised in Camden’s Strategic Flood Risk Assessment (2014).
+A basement search radius of 50m around a development (100m in the case of large, detached villas) is recommended for the Plan area as advised in Camden’s Strategic Flood Risk Assessment (2014).

-11. The team preparing the BIA should always visit the site of a proposed excavation.
+The team preparing the BIA should always visit the site of a proposed excavation.

-1. To gain planning permission, developers need to demonstrate with appropriate evidence that the proposal would comply with Policy A5 of the Local Plan.
+To gain planning permission, developers need to demonstrate with appropriate evidence that the proposal would comply with Policy A5 of the Local Plan.
 Camden Planning Guidance — Basements provides detailed guidance on requirements for Basement Construction Plans.
 The implementation of Basement Construction Plans will be secured by planning obligations (Local Plan paragraph 6.127).

-A ladder on a building Description automatically generatedC:\Users\Janine\Downloads\92 South Hill Park.jpgEmergency structural support in South Hill Park (left) and in Christchurch Hill (right) caused by basement developments
+Emergency structural support in South Hill Park (left) and in Christchurch Hill (right) caused by basement developments

-1. The Basement Construction Plan should be prepared to a Detailed Proposals Stage (equivalent to RIBA stage 4, RIBA Plan of Work 2020).
+The Basement Construction Plan should be prepared to a Detailed Proposals Stage (equivalent to RIBA stage 4, RIBA Plan of Work 2020).
 Development proposals close to London Underground tunnels or other infrastructure which might interact or conflict with them must be referred to Transport for London, with details of all construction proposals and methodology.

-2. Applicants are encouraged to submit a consultation statement providing evidence of consultation with neighbours prior to the application, any comments received, and any changes made to the application in light of those comments.
+Applicants are encouraged to submit a consultation statement providing evidence of consultation with neighbours prior to the application, any comments received, and any changes made to the application in light of those comments.

-3. The Basement Construction Plan will be produced by a suitably qualified engineer and include the relationship between permanent and temporary works and how vertical and lateral loads are to be supported.
+The Basement Construction Plan will be produced by a suitably qualified engineer and include the relationship between permanent and temporary works and how vertical and lateral loads are to be supported.

 Policy BA2: Construction Management Plans

-1. In the dense residential streets of Hampstead, many of which are very narrow, construction of basements has a considerable impact and is a major cause of public concern in relation to pollution, noise and danger.
+In the dense residential streets of Hampstead, many of which are very narrow, construction of basements has a considerable impact and is a major cause of public concern in relation to pollution, noise and danger.
 In the Camden Basement Evidence Report of February 2016, more than half of the respondents said that they thought the impacts on noise, vibration, and dust were unacceptable, with just under half of the respondents also stating they thought the impacts on traffic and parking were unacceptable.

-2. The impact of construction is further exacerbated when there is more than one basement development in close proximity or in the same street.
+The impact of construction is further exacerbated when there is more than one basement development in close proximity or in the same street.
 The main construction impacts relate to construction traffic, parking suspensions, noise, vibration and dust.

-3. Applicants should address all the processes involved in the construction of their basement and describe mitigation measures to be used to keep noise, vibration and dust to acceptable levels under the relevant Acts and guidance (including the Control of Pollution Act (COPA) 1974, the Environmental Protection Act 1990, the Noise Emission in the Environment by Equipment for use Outdoors Regulations 2001, and BS5228-1 2: 2009: Code of practice for noise and vibration control on construction and open site).
+Applicants should address all the processes involved in the construction of their basement and describe mitigation measures to be used to keep noise, vibration and dust to acceptable levels under the relevant Acts and guidance (including the Control of Pollution Act (COPA) 1974, the Environmental Protection Act 1990, the Noise Emission in the Environment by Equipment for use Outdoors Regulations 2001, and BS5228-1 2: 2009: Code of practice for noise and vibration control on construction and open site).
 The more complex the proposed basements, the more detailed the levels of information which should be provided at the application stage.

-4. Sharing emerging proposals related to traffic and construction with residents and businesses in the vicinity is beneficial as their local knowledge and needs can be more readily taken into account.
+Sharing emerging proposals related to traffic and construction with residents and businesses in the vicinity is beneficial as their local knowledge and needs can be more readily taken into account.

-5. The Construction Management Plan (CMP) should include limits on hours of construction as per paragraph BA2 (4) above.
+The Construction Management Plan (CMP) should include limits on hours of construction as per paragraph BA2 (4) above.

 Introduction

-1. Sustainable, clean transport is important in mitigating climate change and improving air quality.
+Sustainable, clean transport is important in mitigating climate change and improving air quality.

-2. Traffic congestion and associated vehicle emissions are key concerns in the Plan Area, with levels of Nitrogen Dioxide (NO2) pollution in many of our residential roads reaching levels which are substantially above national & EU objectives.
+Traffic congestion and associated vehicle emissions are key concerns in the Plan Area, with levels of Nitrogen Dioxide (NO2) pollution in many of our residential roads reaching levels which are substantially above national & EU objectives.
 In view of the risk to the public, the London Borough of Camden has been designated an Air Quality Management Area (AQMA).
 To tackle the problem of air quality, the borough has established an Air Quality Partnership and developed an Air Quality Action Plan (AQAP).

-3. The AQAP 2023-2026 encapsulates the Mayor’s Transport Strategy and Camden’s Transport Strategy 2019-2041, whose first objective is to improve air quality and reduce transport’s impact on climate change.
+The AQAP 2023-2026 encapsulates the Mayor’s Transport Strategy and Camden’s Transport Strategy 2019-2041, whose first objective is to improve air quality and reduce transport’s impact on climate change.
 In Camden, road traffic is responsible for about half of all NO2 pollution.

-4. The strength of local feeling on matters of congestion and pollution is reflected in the fact that these issues received the third largest number of written comments during community consultation.
+The strength of local feeling on matters of congestion and pollution is reflected in the fact that these issues received the third largest number of written comments during community consultation.

-5. To tackle these issues, London Plan Policy T1 sets an ambitious aim that 80% of all trips in London will be by foot, cycle or public transport by 2041.
+To tackle these issues, London Plan Policy T1 sets an ambitious aim that 80% of all trips in London will be by foot, cycle or public transport by 2041.
 Policy T1 of the Camden Local Plan encourages developments to prioritise sustainable travel modes.
 While the community’s ability to control traffic congestion and vehicle emissions through the planning process is limited, the National Planning Policy Framework (paragraph 192) requires planning policies to contribute towards compliance with national objectives for pollutants, taking into account the cumulative impact of development, and to seek opportunities to improve air quality through traffic and travel management.

 The Neighbourhood Plan therefore provides development policies to guide the implementation of these objectives in the specific context of the Plan area followed by guidance on relevant strategies that lie outside the remit of planning policy, but which are nevertheless important to the local community and to the sustainability of the neighbourhood.

-1. In line with the National Planning Policy Framework (NPPF paragraphs 28 and 29), the Neighbourhood Plan is designed to provide clear policies that support or supplement the strategic elements of the Local Plan.
+In line with the National Planning Policy Framework (NPPF paragraphs 28 and 29), the Neighbourhood Plan is designed to provide clear policies that support or supplement the strategic elements of the Local Plan.
 In addition to supporting individual developments, neighbourhood policies also need to take into account the cumulative impact of multiple developments on the local area, meaning that area-wide policies dealing with the transport impacts of development are required.
 The Forum considers that clear definitions and policies can play an important role in supporting development by giving both developers and the community the confidence to make appropriate decisions.
 To this end the Plan’s transport policies incorporate the following simple definitions to guide development, and which are described more fully in this section:

-1. Heavy goods vehicles which carry a high risk of causing disruption to traffic movement or damage to pavements in the Plan Area are defined as vehicles over 7.5 tonnes of unladen weight in line with Camden’s Planning Guidance, Transport, 2021, paragraph 4.23.
+Heavy goods vehicles which carry a high risk of causing disruption to traffic movement or damage to pavements in the Plan Area are defined as vehicles over 7.5 tonnes of unladen weight in line with Camden’s Planning Guidance, Transport, 2021, paragraph 4.23.

-2. Sites for large developments, schools and education institutions in the Plan Area should be selected with full regard for their accessibility and connectivity.
+Sites for large developments, schools and education institutions in the Plan Area should be selected with full regard for their accessibility and connectivity.
 Sites with a public transport accessibility level (PTAL) score over 5 should be considered favourably, as could those which demonstrate good accessibility for pedestrians and cyclists.

-3. In the context of the Plan area, developments involving a reasonable expectation of an additional 100 or more person trips per day (equivalent to the total number of trips generated by two single-practitioner dental surgeries) are defined as requiring special care to ensure that their transport impact is assessed and appropriately managed.
+In the context of the Plan area, developments involving a reasonable expectation of an additional 100 or more person trips per day (equivalent to the total number of trips generated by two single-practitioner dental surgeries) are defined as requiring special care to ensure that their transport impact is assessed and appropriately managed.

 Traffic and pollution

-1. Hampstead village is dominated by the A502 London Distributor Road, which runs through its centre and along a narrow and frequently congested section towards Whitestone Pond.
+Hampstead village is dominated by the A502 London Distributor Road, which runs through its centre and along a narrow and frequently congested section towards Whitestone Pond.
 The B511 and B519 Borough Distributor roads running along Fitzjohn’s Avenue and Spaniards Road suffer frequent congestion.
 Roads leading to South End Green are heavily used and Fleet Road suffers from stationary or slow-moving traffic during most daytime hours.
 The community has expressed particular concern about the wide catchment areas of some local schools, resulting in high volumes of traffic coming from outside the Plan Area, causing chronic congestion at peak times.

-2. Community responses indicate a high level of support for measures to reduce traffic congestion and encourage the use of sustainable transport.
+Community responses indicate a high level of support for measures to reduce traffic congestion and encourage the use of sustainable transport.

-3. The Hampstead Neighbourhood Forum has conducted two studies of air pollution in the Plan area.
+The Hampstead Neighbourhood Forum has conducted two studies of air pollution in the Plan area.
 The 2015 study revealed high levels of air pollution.
 Only in a few areas, such as the middle of Hampstead Heath, did the level of nitrogen dioxide (NO2) fall well below limits set by the EU.
 The highest level of NO2, more than twice the EU limit, was recorded at the junction of Arkwright Road/Fitzjohn’s Avenue and at Spaniards Inn.

 The second study, carried out over a 12-month period in 2021/22, revealed that NO2 levels were still close to or above the UK legal limit in a number of locations, namely the main traffic arteries of South End Green, Pond Street, Heath Street and Rosslyn Hill.
 They also exceeded the World Health Organisation limit in all surveyed locations, even on Hampstead Heath.
-The measurements were of average pollution levels, and therefore the NO2 levels during rush hour/school run times were likely to be much higher
+The measurements were of average pollution levels, and therefore the NO2 levels during rush hour/school run times were likely to be much higher.

-1. Responses during community engagement indicate particular concern over the harm done by large construction and delivery vehicles.
+Responses during community engagement indicate particular concern over the harm done by large construction and delivery vehicles.
 In addition to noise, these vehicles cause physical damage to the surfaces of roads and pavements, and clog up narrow streets, impeding the free movement of traffic and frustrating pedestrians and other road users.
 The Forum considers a development size of 300m2 gross internal area to be a reasonable threshold, above which special care is required to manage service and construction vehicles so as to avoid undue impact on the Plan Area.
 Having reviewed the various vehicle categories, the Forum has concluded that a vehicle size of 7.5 tonnes unladen weight is the maximum which is desirable, given the Area’s complex street pattern and many width restrictions.

-2. The Plan recognises that the area immediately surrounding a development site is not the sole consideration in assessing transport impact because additional vehicle traffic will necessarily have to move across other streets in the Plan Area (the vast majority of which are narrow and residential) in addition to the street on which development is taking place.
+The Plan recognises that the area immediately surrounding a development site is not the sole consideration in assessing transport impact because additional vehicle traffic will necessarily have to move across other streets in the Plan Area (the vast majority of which are narrow and residential) in addition to the street on which development is taking place.
 The Plan also needs to take account of the cumulative impacts on the local area of the use of very large construction and delivery vehicles and in these circumstances, the Forum has concluded that an area-wide policy is appropriate.

-3. Where vehicles are used for servicing and delivery it is important that their impact is considered at an early stage.
+Where vehicles are used for servicing and delivery it is important that their impact is considered at an early stage.
 The following areas are responsible for most impact, but are not included in the required content for the Council’s Transport Assessment set out in Camden Planning Guidance on Transport, 2021, meaning that submission of this information separately or through a Delivery and Servicing Plan may be necessary to ensure that servicing and delivery requirements are given due consideration:

-1. Scheduling of deliveries and service visits.
+Scheduling of deliveries and service visits.

-2. Proposed location for vehicles during loading/unloading.
+Proposed location for vehicles during loading/unloading.

-3. Size and height of vehicles.
+Size and height of vehicles.

-4. Planned waiting times.
+Planned waiting times.

-5. Loading and unloading requirements, including numbers of operators and the need for additional kerbside space for pallets and machinery.
+Loading and unloading requirements, including numbers of operators and the need for additional kerbside space for pallets and machinery.

-4. As road capacity cannot be increased within the Plan Area and as traffic congestion and vehicle emissions are already well above acceptable levels, the transport sustainability objectives set out in the National Planning Policy Framework (NPPF) and the AQAP can only be achieved by a net year-on-year decrease in the use of motor vehicles.
+As road capacity cannot be increased within the Plan Area and as traffic congestion and vehicle emissions are already well above acceptable levels, the transport sustainability objectives set out in the National Planning Policy Framework (NPPF) and the AQAP can only be achieved by a net year-on-year decrease in the use of motor vehicles.
 Policy T2 of Camden’s Local Plan proposes that all new development in the Borough will be car-free.

-5. All applicants are therefore encouraged to consider creative solutions that will avoid increases in motor vehicle traffic and thereby promote economic, social and environmental sustainability.
+All applicants are therefore encouraged to consider creative solutions that will avoid increases in motor vehicle traffic and thereby promote economic, social and environmental sustainability.

-6. Inevitably, some developments which offer overriding benefits on other grounds may have the effect of increasing motor traffic at a specific location.
+Inevitably, some developments which offer overriding benefits on other grounds may have the effect of increasing motor traffic at a specific location.
 Given the critical importance of reducing pollution and congestion levels (and in line with the National Planning Policy Framework (NPPF paragraph 32)) where adverse impacts are unavoidable, and all reasonable mitigation has been provided, it may be necessary to offset any increase through other measures so that a development does not lead to an overall increase in traffic volumes within the Plan Area.

-7. To this end, where an increase in vehicle traffic is unavoidable and cannot otherwise be mitigated, then public realm or public transport improvements to achieve corresponding reductions in vehicle usage elsewhere in the Plan Area should be delivered through the use of planning obligations, so that development does not lead to a net increase in motor vehicle usage.
+To this end, where an increase in vehicle traffic is unavoidable and cannot otherwise be mitigated, then public realm or public transport improvements to achieve corresponding reductions in vehicle usage elsewhere in the Plan Area should be delivered through the use of planning obligations, so that development does not lead to a net increase in motor vehicle usage.

 Policy TT1: Traffic volumes and vehicle size

-1. Comprehensive guidance on Transport Assessments, Transport Statements and Delivery and Servicing Management Plans can be found in Camden Planning Guidance — Transport 2021 and via TfL’s website.
+Comprehensive guidance on Transport Assessments, Transport Statements and Delivery and Servicing Management Plans can be found in Camden Planning Guidance — Transport 2021 and via TfL’s website.
 Guidance on Air Quality Assessments can be found in Camden’s Local Plan.
-Developments expected to generate an additional 100 or more person trips a day (as referenced in paragraph 6.6c) are regarded as significant” for the application of Policy TT1.
+Developments expected to generate an additional 100 or more person trips a day (as referenced in paragraph 6.6c) are regarded as “significant” for the application of Policy TT1.
 Exceptionally, some developments which generate smaller numbers of additional trips may also be expected to provide assessments, because of site-specific circumstances.

-2. It should be noted that Transport Assessments, Transport Statements and Delivery & Servicing Management Plans (DSMPs), while being essential planning tools, should not be burdensome and need only be proportionate to the scale of development.
+It should be noted that Transport Assessments, Transport Statements and Delivery & Servicing Management Plans (DSMPs), while being essential planning tools, should not be burdensome and need only be proportionate to the scale of development.
 They are a tool to ensure that potential transport impacts of a planning application are given appropriate consideration.
 In line with the National Planning Policy Framework (NPPF 44) they need only contain information which is relevant, necessary and material to the application in question.
 Applicants should discuss, and agree, the need for and content or scope of these documents with the local planning authority at the pre-application stage.
 This helps to avoid abortive work by applicants and planning officers, and the need for later revisions to the documents or development proposals.

-3. Where a DSMP is required, the Plan strongly encourages the submission of a full DSMP during pre-planning to ensure that the practical impact of development is considered as early as possible.
+Where a DSMP is required, the Plan strongly encourages the submission of a full DSMP during pre-planning to ensure that the practical impact of development is considered as early as possible.
 Where an outline DSMP is provided it should contain sufficient information to confirm that the material impacts of servicing and delivery on the transport system and on amenity have been appropriately considered and mitigated.

-4. The depth of analysis required should reflect the scale of a development and the extent of its impact on local transport capacity and local amenity.
+The depth of analysis required should reflect the scale of a development and the extent of its impact on local transport capacity and local amenity.

-5. As with other planning matters, where a planning application is granted, the provisions of any associated DSMP will apply to future beneficial owners of the land or property described.
+As with other planning matters, where a planning application is granted, the provisions of any associated DSMP will apply to future beneficial owners of the land or property described.
 The DSMP should reflect all reasonable expectations of the delivery and servicing requirements associated with the proposed land use at the time of the application and where a future owner wishes to go beyond the provisions set out in the relevant DSMP, a new planning consent will be necessary.

-6. It should be noted that paragraph 1 of Policy TT1 is concerned with additional motor vehicle use and its objective is to prevent additional vehicle traffic and pollution.
+It should be noted that paragraph 1 of Policy TT1 is concerned with additional motor vehicle use and its objective is to prevent additional vehicle traffic and pollution.
 Therefore, if existing premises are refurbished or redeveloped in a way which does not increase motor vehicle use or pollution then paragraph 1 of this Policy will not apply.
 However, applicants should also have regard for the London Plan’s Policy T6 (L): Parking.
 This states that the existing parking provision for refurbishments should be reduced and not re-provided at the same levels where this would exceed the standards for new development set out in that policy.

-7. Further guidance on Construction Management Plans can be found in Camden Planning Guidance — Amenity.
+Further guidance on Construction Management Plans can be found in Camden Planning Guidance — Amenity.
 To ensure that the practical impact of development is considered as early as possible the Plan strongly encourages the submission of a full CMP during pre-planning.
 Where an outline CMP is provided it should contain sufficient information to confirm that the material impacts of construction on the transport system and on amenity have been appropriately considered and mitigated.
 In line with the National Planning Policy Framework (NPPF 44), CMPs should not be burdensome, should be proportionate to the scale of development and need only contain information, which is relevant, necessary and material to the application in question.

-8. Where a Transport Assessment, Transport Statement, DSMP or CMP is required, and in line with NPPF paragraph 40, the Council will take into account evidence provided to it that the applicant has consulted the local community affected by the development and has taken their reasonable concerns regarding any potential harm to the area into account
+Where a Transport Assessment, Transport Statement, DSMP or CMP is required, and in line with NPPF paragraph 40, the Council will take into account evidence provided to it that the applicant has consulted the local community affected by the development and has taken their reasonable concerns regarding any potential harm to the area into account

-9. The Plan encourages Camden Council to work with TfL and other organisations to discourage through traffic entering the Plan Area, particularly by promoting the following measures:
+The Plan encourages Camden Council to work with TfL and other organisations to discourage through traffic entering the Plan Area, particularly by promoting the following measures:

-1. Downgrading the A502 London Distributor Road given its unsuitability for heavy vehicles north of Hampstead village.
+Downgrading the A502 London Distributor Road given its unsuitability for heavy vehicles north of Hampstead village.

-2. Use of signposting at key entry points to discourage traffic from entering the Plan Area where more appropriate choices, such as the A41 Finchley Road are available.
+Use of signposting at key entry points to discourage traffic from entering the Plan Area where more appropriate choices, such as the A41 Finchley Road are available.

 Policy TT2: Pedestrian environments

-1. Hampstead Village and South End Green offer village and neighbourhood environments that attract large and growing numbers of visitors, children attending the many local schools and their parents.
+Hampstead Village and South End Green offer village and neighbourhood environments that attract large and growing numbers of visitors, children attending the many local schools and their parents.
 The commercial, social and environmental health of these centres is heavily dependent on footfall and the maintenance of a pleasant and welcoming experience for pedestrians.
 Visitors do not follow linear paths and frequently wish to browse and move from one side of the road to the other.

-2. The sustainability of Hampstead and South End Green centres depend on measures that maintain high levels of permeability, improve driver behaviour and avoid concentrations of pedestrians at specific crossing points, so that pedestrians and shoppers feel able to cross the streets freely and safely.
+The sustainability of Hampstead and South End Green centres depend on measures that maintain high levels of permeability, improve driver behaviour and avoid concentrations of pedestrians at specific crossing points, so that pedestrians and shoppers feel able to cross the streets freely and safely.

-3. A person standing on the sidewalk Description automatically generatedOur High Street Survey in 2023 showed that the number of pedestrians using the Oriel Place zebra crossing on weekday afternoons and weekends consistently exceeded all other road users combined.
+Our High Street Survey in 2023 showed that the number of pedestrians using the Oriel Place zebra crossing on weekday afternoons and weekends consistently exceeded all other road users combined.

-4. Yet, substantial traffic volumes not only affect air quality, but result in vehicle dominance, making Hampstead’s streets less pleasant and frustrating the Mayor’s objective to encourage more sustainable forms of travel.
+Yet, substantial traffic volumes not only affect air quality, but result in vehicle dominance, making Hampstead’s streets less pleasant and frustrating the Mayor’s objective to encourage more sustainable forms of travel.
 Our 2023 survey showed that far from diminishing, traffic through Hampstead High Street during peak hours increased by up to 7% compared with 2019.

-5. To make streets more welcoming for pedestrians, Policies T2 and D8 of the London Plan require development to reduce the dominance of vehicles, to increase the permeability of streets, remove unnecessary street clutter and avoid barriers to movement that create severance for pedestrians and cyclists so that pedestrians can cross the street more easily.
+To make streets more welcoming for pedestrians, Policies T2 and D8 of the London Plan require development to reduce the dominance of vehicles, to increase the permeability of streets, remove unnecessary street clutter and avoid barriers to movement that create severance for pedestrians and cyclists so that pedestrians can cross the street more easily.
 The Camden Transport Strategy 2019-2041 establishes a hierarchy of road users, giving priority to pedestrians ahead of all other modes of travel, while Policy T1 of the Camden Local Plan seeks to ensure that developments improve the pedestrian environment.

-6. The Plan Area benefits from a network of traditional zebra crossings, which comprise the majority of crossing points and which make an important contribution to the character of the Plan Area.
+The Plan Area benefits from a network of traditional zebra crossings, which comprise the majority of crossing points and which make an important contribution to the character of the Plan Area.
 In addition to being less visually intrusive than other crossing types, they work together, alongside Camden’s 20mph speed limit, to modify driver behaviour in the neighbourhood, requiring greater awareness of pedestrians and pavement activity.

-7. This zebra crossing network has proved effective in reducing vehicle dominance and promoting pedestrian permeability.
+This zebra crossing network has proved effective in reducing vehicle dominance and promoting pedestrian permeability.
 It is resilient to increases in pedestrian volumes, minimising delays road users taken as a whole.
 Our 2019 and 2023 High Street surveys showed that the Oriel Place zebra crossing proved highly responsive, supporting up to 1,385 pedestrians per hour without affecting vehicle flows.

-1. Where possible, development should promote the existing pedestrian crossing network and should seek to create a more welcoming environment for pedestrians and cyclists, while promoting the area’s vibrancy and historic character.
+Where possible, development should promote the existing pedestrian crossing network and should seek to create a more welcoming environment for pedestrians and cyclists, while promoting the area’s vibrancy and historic character.

-2. Department for Transport statistics published in 2015 showed that serious injuries and deaths to pedestrians at zebra crossings in the UK are half those of controlled” (pelican/puffin) crossing types, despite the fact that the numbers of zebra and controlled crossings are similar.
-TfL’s report Collision Levels in Greater London 2011-2013” showed that the numbers of zebra and controlled crossings in Greater London are equivalent.
+Department for Transport statistics published in 2015 showed that serious injuries and deaths to pedestrians at zebra crossings in the UK are half those of “controlled” (pelican/puffin) crossing types, despite the fact that the numbers of zebra and controlled crossings are similar.
+TfL’s report “Collision Levels in Greater London 2011-2013” showed that the numbers of zebra and controlled crossings in Greater London are equivalent.
 This safety benefit appears to result from two factors:

-1. Greater use of zebra crossings in areas where speed limits are 20mph or less.
+Greater use of zebra crossings in areas where speed limits are 20mph or less.

-2. The tendency for drivers at controlled crossings to look only at the traffic light (so that they are often unaware of pedestrians and cyclists) compared with the need to be more aware of pavement activity when approaching a zebra crossing.
+The tendency for drivers at controlled crossings to look only at the traffic light (so that they are often unaware of pedestrians and cyclists) compared with the need to be more aware of pavement activity when approaching a zebra crossing.

-1. Where it is necessary to introduce traffic calming, deployment of additional crossing points and enforcement of the 20mph speed limit should be considered as a first-line measure in preference to the use of barriers, signs, furniture and segregation.
+Where it is necessary to introduce traffic calming, deployment of additional crossing points and enforcement of the 20mph speed limit should be considered as a first-line measure in preference to the use of barriers, signs, furniture and segregation.

-2. In view of their safety and aesthetic benefits and given the enforcement of a 20mph zone throughout Camden, the use of zebra crossings is encouraged as the first-line option for pedestrian crossings within the Plan Area.
+In view of their safety and aesthetic benefits and given the enforcement of a 20mph zone throughout Camden, the use of zebra crossings is encouraged as the first-line option for pedestrian crossings within the Plan Area.

-3. Shared Use Road Schemes” (generally a kerb-free single surface, with pedestrian areas distinguished by visual and tactile lines) involve a high cost, but community engagement indicates such a scheme would be welcomed for South End Green provided implementation did not detract from the character of the area.
+“Shared Use Road Schemes” (generally a kerb-free single surface, with pedestrian areas distinguished by visual and tactile lines) involve a high cost, but community engagement indicates such a scheme would be welcomed for South End Green provided implementation did not detract from the character of the area.

-4. Measures to promote a similar awareness of shared space through additional crossing points and a reduction in street furniture are strongly supported, so that motorists are encouraged to be more vigilant.
+Measures to promote a similar awareness of shared space through additional crossing points and a reduction in street furniture are strongly supported, so that motorists are encouraged to be more vigilant.
 Responses received during community engagement indicated a desire to increase the number of pedestrian crossing points on various roads, including Fitzjohn’s Avenue.

 Policy TT3: Public transport

-1. A widely recognised way to measure connectivity to the public transport network in London is the PTAL (Public Transport Accessibility Level) system, adopted by Transport for London as the standard method to calculate access to public transport.
+A widely recognised way to measure connectivity to the public transport network in London is the PTAL (Public Transport Accessibility Level) system, adopted by Transport for London as the standard method to calculate access to public transport.
 The PTAL value combines information about how close public transport is to a location and how frequent the service is.
 The highest level of connectivity has a PTAL of 6b (excellent) and the lowest has a PTAL of 0 (very poor).

-1. Transport for London’s 2014 analysis (the latest published) shows that the Hampstead Town ward has a relatively low PTAL score at 4.0, which is noticeably below the borough-wide score of 5.6 for Camden.
+Transport for London’s 2014 analysis (the latest published) shows that the Hampstead Town ward has a relatively low PTAL score at 4.0, which is noticeably below the borough-wide score of 5.6 for Camden.
 The percentage of people in Hampstead Town ward living in areas with a PTAL score of 3 or less is 70% of the total population, compared to only 29% across the borough as a whole.

-2. The TfL map reproduced here shows that connectivity in the most populated part of the Plan Area is closely associated with bus provision.
+The TfL map reproduced here shows that connectivity in the most populated part of the Plan Area is closely associated with bus provision.
 South End Green, at the extreme south of the HNF area is served by four regular bus routes, two of which pass through popular areas of the West End and central London on their way to their final destinations to the South or South-west of the city centre.
 However, both routes terminate at South End Green.
 The remaining 90% of the Plan Area (including Hampstead Town) is served by only two regular routes, one of which is a local service only, offering limited connectivity with journeys of less than 2km from Hampstead.

-3. Sites located in areas of better connectivity permit residential development at higher densities together with the use of buildings for public or educational purposes.
+Sites located in areas of better connectivity permit residential development at higher densities together with the use of buildings for public or educational purposes.
 They also permit car-free development.
 Areas without good connectivity are not suited to these purposes unless development is made sustainable through corresponding improvements in public transport.

 PTAL scores